What Does FCW System Failed Mean And How Do You Fix It?

 Forward Collision Warning FCW

-The Frontal Collision Warning (FCW) system warns drivers of hazardous situations ahead.
-It’ll alert you when your speed is disproportionately rapid compared to a slower or stationary object in front of you.
+The Frontal Collision Warning (FCW) system warns drivers of dangerous situations ahead.
+It’ll alert you when your speed is disproportionately swift compared to a slower or stationary object in front of you.

 Each manufacturer designs its system differently.
 However, in general, most use a combination of at least two of the following: